 The Coordinating Committee on Services (CCS) was established in January 1996, subsequent to the signing of the ASEAN Framework Agreement on Services (AFAS).
-At that time, CCS was tasked to undertake services integration initiatives under the AFAS with emphasis on 7 priority sectors: air transport, business services, construction, financial services, maritime transport, telecommunications, and tourism (Bangkok Declaration, 1995)6.
+At that time, CCS was tasked to undertake services integration initiatives under the AFAS with emphasis on 7 priority sectors: air transport, business services, construction, financial services, maritime transport, telecommunications, and tourism (Bangkok Declaration, 1995).9

-Following the decision of the Informal AEM Meeting in June 1999, there was a realignment of responsibilities, with the CCS mandated to undertake work on the integration of all services sectors, except for air transport, financial services7; and since 2001, also excludes services incidental to manufacturing, agriculture, fishery, forestry, and mining and quarrying.
+Following the decision of the Informal AEM Meeting in June 1999, there was a realignment of responsibilities, with the CCS mandated to undertake work on the integration of all services sectors, except for air transport, financial services10; and since 2001, also excludes services incidental to manufacturing, agriculture, fishery, forestry, and mining and guarrying.
 These services sectors were transferred to other ASEAN bodies as listed above, and the role of these groups are elaborated in the following sub-sections.

-At present, there are six sectoral working groups under the CCS: business services, construction, healthcare, logistics and transport services, telecommunication and IT services, and tourism sectoral working groups.
-There is also a caucus on education services.
-While these are the formalised arrangements, ASEAN Member States are also encouraged to undertake integration activities and/or make commitments in the whole range of the
+There are six sectoral working groups under the CCS; business services, construction, healthcare, logistics and transport services, telecommunication and IT services, and tourism sectoral working groups, and a caucus on education services.
+At present, only the business services, healthcare, and logistics and transport services actively meet back-to-back with the CCS.
+Notwithstanding these formalised arrangements, ASEAN Member States could and are encouraged to undertake integration activities and/or make commitments in the whole range of the services sectors.
+The CCS comprises officials responsible for negotiations on liberalisation in services and come from different ministries/agencies.
+CCS officials are typically represented from the trade/commerce ministry and/or economic planning agency.

-6 The Bangkok Declaration made at the 5th ASEAN Summit that also witnessed the signing of AFAS.
+The Bangkok Declaration made at the 5th ASEAN Summit that also witnessed the signing of AFAS.

-7 The Informal AEM meeting held in June 1999 in Auckland, New Zealand, agreed that work in services sectors that fall under the purview of other Ministerial Bodies shall be led by these respective Ministerial Bodies, and areas not covered by any existing ASEAN bodies would continue to be under the purview of the CCS/SEOM/AEM.
+10 The Informal AEM meeting held in June 1999 in Auckland, New Zealand, agreed that work in services sectors that fall under the purview of other Ministerial Bodies shall be led by these respective Ministerial Bodies, and areas not covered by any existing ASEAN bodies would continue to be under the purview of the CCS/SEOM/AEM.
 However, overall coordination of liberalisation in services would still be under the purview of the AEM/SEOM.
 At the 33rd AEM meeting held in September 2001 in Ha Noi, Viet Nam, it was noted that the Tourism Sectoral Working Group, Maritime Transport Sectoral Working Group, and the Telecommunication Negotiation Group indicated readiness to return to CCS for subsequent rounds of negotiations.